JoinMarket-Org/joinmarket/README.txt

- might need to take orders at some point, for very small outputs which have a small probability of being filled e.g. single-tx.py which takes a single order, using it to send coins to some address typically as a payment, so this is what the electrum plugin would look like
+ might need to take orders at some point, for very small outputs which have a small probability of being filled e.g. single-tx.py which takes a single order, using it to send coins to some address typically as a payment, so this is what the electrum plugin would look like e.g. gui-taker.py has a gui which shows the user the orderbook and they can easily fill and order and see other statistics, could be easily done by opening a http port and sending a html form and graphics

 TODO
 code a gui where a human can see the state of the orderbook and easily choose orders to fill